Abdul Ghafoor Bhurgri: Journalism

 He sometimes wrote for the newspaper Insaf.

 Political career

 In his student life, he joined the Muslim league, as a true soldier of Quaid-e-Azam Mohammad Ali Jinnah.

 He started his political career at C & S College Shikarpur then Bombay University, by forming of Muslim Student federation and then became its president.

 He was amongst the freedom fighters from his early life.

-He started his political career from Muslim league and had his political affiliation with Muslim league leader & former Chief Minister Sindh Qazi Fazlullah Ubaidullah & Bhurgri also developed association with former Chief Minister Muhammad Ayub Khuhro in Khuhro's last days.
+He started his political career from Muslim league and had his political affiliation with Muslim league leader and former Chief Minister Sindh Qazi Fazlullah Ubaidullah and Bhurgri also developed association with former Chief Minister Muhammad Ayub Khuhro in Khuhro's last days.

 He not only took part in politics from the platform of the Muslim League, but also devoted his time to literary activities under the flag of Jamaat Shoara-i-Sindh and played a key role in organizing literary conferences in Larkana.